What are SMART Goals?

-When these 5 questions are answered without any confusions, then it’s time to move on to the next objective.
+When these 5 questions are answered you can move on to the next objective.

 It’s important to have your goal measurable so that you can stay motivated towards achieving and recording your progress.
-Giving yourself deadlines for fulfilling a task makes the motivation instill.
 Also, meeting those deadlines will give a feeling of getting close to your objective.

 A measurable objective should answer the following questions:

 - How will I get to know that I have achieved the measurable objective?

 After measurable come achievable goals.
 A goal should be attainable and realistic for it to be successful.
 This goal should make you work at your full potential yet should be achievable.
 When the goal is set, you should be able to analyse all the forgone opportunities and you feel were lacking before settling for the smart objectives.

 - How do I get closer to achieving this objective?

 - How applicable is this objective keeping in mind the externalities and finance?